nilesh1402/RPCDefinitionToolkit/Reports/PerVistA/640/rpcsByBuildsNInstalls.md

 39 | TIUERR ERR | EXTRA

-77 Packages have RPCs ...
+77 Packages have RPCs, while 211 RPCs have no Package ...

 \# | Package | \# RPCs | Example RPC
 --- | --- | --- | ---